 Cassoulet for Supper

-It's best shared under the heaters on the Miette terrace, blankets at the ready.
+It was best shared under the heaters on the Miette terrace, blankets at the ready.

 From 5pm